- Global coverage of 65+ countries and aggregates

 - Updated historical data from 2000 - 2016

-- Data available as graphs and tables for country/scenario benchmark
+- Data available in graphs and tables for country and scenario benchmarking

 - User-friendly interface with unlimited MS-Excel exports

 Ask about our optional modules

 The EnerBlue scenario is compatible with a 3-4°C climate change outcome.
-EnerBlue provides an outlook of the energy system based on the successful achievement of the 2030 NDCs’ targets as announced at the COP21 and revised since then.
-Global energy demand increases, driven by the growth in China and other emerging countries, but NDCs enable to control the energy demand growth and CO2 emissions until 2030.
-These efforts are compatible with a 3-4°C objective.
+EnerBlue provides an outlook on the energy system based on the successful achievement of the 2030 NDCs targets (as announced at COP21 in Paris and since revised).
+Global energy demand increases, driven by growth in China and other emerging countries, but NDCs enable control of both demand growth and CO2 emissions through 2030.

-This scenario describes a world of durably low fossil fuel energy prices; exploitation and production of unconventional oil and gas resources intensifies and expands globally, however confirmed energy commitments in some regions as well as technological innovation foster the deployment of renewables.
+The EnerBrown scenario describes a world of durably low fossil fuel prices.
+Exploitation and production of unconventional oil and gas resources intensifies and expands globally.
+However, confirmed energy commitments in some regions, as well as technological innovations, foster the deployment of renewables.
 Without a global agreement, global CO2 emissions soar towards a +5 °C temperature increase.

-This scenario explores the implications of more stringent climate policies with countries fulfilling their NDC commitments and then regularly revising their emissions goals.
-Ambitious efforts are made to phase out fossil fuel subsidies and to enable a strong deployment of renewables.
-Under this new green deal, world emissions are divided by 2 by 2040, the global temperature increase is limited at +2°C.
+The EnerGreen scenario explores the implications of more stringent climate policies.
+Countries fulfill their NDC commitments and regularly revise their emissions goals.
+Ambitious efforts are made to phase out fossil fuel subsidies and to enable strong deployment of renewables.
+Global emissions are cut in half by 2040, and global temperature increase is limited to +2°C.

 Energy Demand Forecasting: Oil products consumption of transport (ktoe) over 2010 - 2040